eclipse-che/che/README.md

 </a>

 https://www.eclipse.org/che/.
 Next-generation Eclipse platform, developer workspace server and cloud IDE.
-Che defines workspaces that include their dependencies including embedded containerized runtimes, Web IDE, and project code.
+Che is focused on container-native development.
+It defines workspaces that include their dependencies including embedded containerized runtimes, a web IDE, and project code.
 This makes workspaces distributed, collaborative, and portable to run anywhere on a desktop or a server ...
 [Read More](https://www.eclipse.org/che/features/)

 ![Eclipse Che](https://www.eclipse.org/che/images/hero-technology-v2@2x.png "Eclipse Che")